byterubpay/byterub-site/_posts/2017-11-25-logs-for-the-Community-meeting-held-on-2017-11-25.md

 ---
 layout: post
 title: Logs for the Community Meeting Held on 2017-11-25
-summary: Community highlights, Forum Funding System updates, RFC-HWALLET-1, Monero integrations, Malware Response Workgroup, Monero Coffee Chat, and miscellaneous
+summary: Community highlights, Forum Funding System updates, RFC-HWALLET-1, ByteRub integrations, Malware Response Workgroup, ByteRub Coffee Chat, and miscellaneous
 tags: [community]
 author: dEBRUYNE / fluffypony
 ---

 # Logs

-**\<sgp>** We would like to welcome everyone to this Monero Community Meeting!
+**\<sgp>** We would like to welcome everyone to this ByteRub Community Meeting!
-**\<sgp>** Link to agenda on GitHub: https://github.com/monero-project/meta/issues/137
+**\<sgp>** Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/137
-**\<sgp>** Monero Community meetings are a discussion place for anything going on in the Monero Community.
+**\<sgp>** ByteRub Community meetings are a discussion place for anything going on in the ByteRub Community.
 We use meetings to encourage the community to share ideas and provide support.
 **\<sgp>** 1.
 Greetings
 **\<rehrar>** What up kids?
 **\<cryptochangement>** hey all!